BStudies/Student-Management-System/README.md

 * Financial Accounts have an associated person id because it is based off a user.
 This is sloppy and should be removed when possible.

+* When one financial account is created a user account is also created, this is a bit sloppy, should refactor.

 # License
 Copyright © 2017